MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 |Skype for Business Online Berichterstellung im Microsoft 365 Admin Center|Ja|Ja|Ja|Ja|Ja|Ja|Nein|

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
+Office 365 ProPlus und Office 365 Enterprise E3 umfassen die lync-Anwendung (Full Skype for Business), die zusätzliche Funktionen wie erweiterte Telefonie-Unterstützung, Archivierung und Compliance-Funktionen umfasst.
 A Skype for Business Online license must be assigned for each user.
 Weitere Informationen zu lync Basic-Funktionen finden Sie unter [Desktop Client comparison tables](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).<br/>
 <sup>2</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.<br/> <sup>3</sup> Only accessible through the Skype for Business Online admin center management interface. <br/>
 <sup>4</sup> You must assign an Exchange Online (Plan 2) plan to users who you want to have voice mail.
 An Exchange Online (Plan 1) plan can't be used for voice mail. <br/>
 <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
-However, Federated calling is supported.<br/>
+Verbund Anrufe werden jedoch unterstützt.<br/>
 <sup>6</sup> Not available in Office 365 Germany, but coming soon.

 ## <a name="visio-for-the-web-features"></a>Visio für die Webfunktionen
-<a name="BM3_Skype"> </a>

 Visio für das Internet ist für Office 365 Deutschland verfügbar.
 Weitere Informationen zu Visio für das Internet finden Sie in der [Beschreibung des Webdiensts in Visio](../visio-online-service-description/visio-online-service-description.md).